ranger-ross/actix-web-metrics/README.md

 ## Custom metrics

 The [metrics.rs](https://docs.rs/metrics/latest/metrics) crate provides macros for custom metrics.
-This crate does interfere with that functionality.
+This crate does not interfere with that functionality.

 ```rust
 use actix_web::{web, App, HttpResponse, HttpServer};